Kamchybek Tashiev: In government

 In 2007, he was appointed Minister of Emergency Situations.
 In 2009, he resigned due to disagreements with Prime Minister Daniar Usenov.
 From 2010 to 2013 he was a deputy of the Jogorku Kenesh.

 On 16 October 2020 he was appointed chairman of the State Committee for National Security.

 Connections with Kurmanbek Bakiyev

 Tashiev had repeatedly stated that he would return Kurmanbek Bakiyev to Kyrgyzstan.
 Kamchybek Tashiev and Kurmanbek Bakiyev come from the same village - Barpy in the Jalal-Abad region of Kyrgyzstan.

-During the events of April 7, 2010, hundreds of Kyrgyzstanis died on Ala-Too Square.
-Fleeing from the masses, Bakiyev went to Belarus and found shelter with Alexander Lukashenko.
-Bakiyev's regime was marked by family and clan rule, corruption at all levels of government and the murders of politicians and journalists.